What We Offer

 We have found it useful for many patients to arrange their checks around their birthdays

-Through correct diagnosis, we recognise asthma and aim to abolish the symptoms.
-With careful treatment, the objective is to maintain the best possible long-term airway function and reduce the risk of severe attacks.
-In children, we are looking to achieve normal growth.
-We encourage patients to use self-management plans.
+Through correct diagnosis of asthma the aim is to abolish the symptoms and, with careful treatment, the objective is to maintain the best possible long-term airway function and reduce the risk of severe attacks.
+In children and adults alike we encourage patients to use self-management plans.